-Ectopic literally means ‘out of place’ and an ectopic pregnancy happens when a fertilised egg implants somewhere other than the uterus, normally in the fallopian tube.
+Ectopic literally means ‘out of place’ and refer to when a fertilised egg implants somewhere other than the uterus, normally in the fallopian tube.
 It is estimated to affect 1-2% of pregnancies and is the most common serious complication of early pregnancy.
 Unfortunately when a pregnancy is ectopic it cannot be saved and the main aim is to remove it as quickly and safely as possible.

 It can be difficult to diagnose a pregnancy as ectopic because often the symptoms are no different from those of a normal pregnancy.
 There might be some vaginal bleeding, which could easily be mistaken for regular menstrual bleeding, although it usually stops and starts and may be watery in consistency.
 Persistent pain on one side of your abdomen is another symptom, as is pain in your shoulder tip.
 This may seem an unusual place to experience pain, but it is thought to be due to internal bleeding and, therefore, should be investigated by a medical professional immediately.
 Other symptoms include feeling generally unwell and pain or discomfort when going to the toilet.
 A blood test may show that levels of the hormone human chorionic gonadotropin (hCG), which increase during a normal pregnancy, are rising more slowly than would typically be expected.